What is eARC and how to set on Samsung Smart TV?

 For the devices supporting eARC, you can consider the HDMI eARC Mode.
 Muting occurs temporarily during device connection.
 Follow the steps below to set up the TV's input audio.

-Navigate to All Settings
+1 Navigate to Settings and then All Settings

-3 Choose Sound and then Expert Settings
+3 Select Expert Settings

-Select Sound then Expert Settings
+Select Expert Settings

 4 Set the HDMI e-ARC Mode to Auto and Digital Output Audio Format to Auto (or Pass-Through).
 Then activate Dolby Atmos